 A lot of them found themselves suddenly out of work and struggling.

-Other niches that they probably could have transitioned to any other time, such as construction, building materials, and interior design were a no-go because all of them were affected too.
+Other niches that they probably could have transitioned to any other time, such as construction, building materials, and interior design were also a no-go because all of them were affected by the downturn too.

 Then, they’ll abruptly announce they won’t be using your services anymore, wiping out your revenue stream.

 Related: The Reminder From Losing A Major Client